opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

-You get back 10 results, with a single scroll ID.
+With a single scroll ID, you get back 10 results.
 You can have up to 10 IDs.
 Perform the same command with ID equal to 1: